top of page

 Market bubble.png

 I made several iterations of the collapsed and the expanded bubble.
-For the collapsed bubble, I figured that the most important information were ticker, percentage change and price so I explored different placements, fonts, colors and iconography.
-I also explored adding in a sparkline so that users can have an understanding of how the stock is performing.
+For the collapsed bubble, according to background research, I found out that the most important information was the ticker, percentage change, and price, so I explored different placements, fonts, colors, and iconography.
+I also explored adding a spark line so that users can have an understanding of how the stock is performing.

 Frame 6985.png